MicrosoftDocs/fabric-docs/docs/data-science/r-fraud-detection.md

 ### Calculate the AUC-ROC and AUPRC metrics

-Calculate and plot the AUC-ROC and AUPRC metrics for each of the two models.
+Calculate and plot the AUC-ROC and AUPRC metrics for the two models.

 #### Imbalanced dataset